bhavyasruthi/TwitterUI_Reactnative/README.md

 - ActionButton of react-native-action-button
 - RefreshControl of react-native

+## Twitter Embedded Timelines

-## Twitter Embedded Timelines -introduced by Twitter to embed (live feed) timelines into our app
+Twitter Embedded Timelines are introduced by Twitter to embed (live feed) timelines into our app.
+You can check details of this at https://dev.twitter.com/web/embedded-timelines

 ## Getting Started